NiveditaAryaK/luminary/README.md

   - make sure the backend is running on `127.0.0.1:8080`
   - restart frontend after websocket-related changes

+- `Session not found`
+  - the in-memory session is gone and Firestore persistence is not configured (check `GET /health` → `session_persistence`)

 - Saved stories missing
   - confirm Firebase Auth providers are enabled
   - confirm Firestore rules are published
   - confirm you are signed in with the same Firebase user

-- No Cloud narration
+- No voice in rendered films / no Cloud narration
+  - check `GET /api/narration/voices` — the error message states the cause
-  - verify billing is enabled
+  - verify billing is enabled and the Text-to-Speech API is turned on
-  - enable Cloud Text-to-Speech API
-  - set `GOOGLE_APPLICATION_CREDENTIALS`
+  - on Cloud Run, remove any stale `GOOGLE_APPLICATION_CREDENTIALS` env var

+- YouTube connect fails
+  - the OAuth callback popup shows the underlying error
+  - `Error 403: access_denied` → add the Google account under OAuth consent screen **Test users**
+  - verify `YT_REDIRECT_URI` matches the OAuth client's authorized redirect URI exactly

 - Text appears but no image
   - the backend has a fallback image generation pass, but model access/quota can still force text-only output

-## Commit Message

-`fix: stabilize live story flow and refresh the README for current architecture`